 Depending on the specific needs of the individual client we can provide short term solution-focused interventions through to long term intensive psychotherapy.

-A standard 50 minute Clinical Psychology consultation fee is $220.
-Other services such as learning assessments, supervision or coaching will have different fees.
+A standard Clinical Psychology consultation is $230.
+The cost of a standard consultation with our registered psychology is $185.
+Other services such as diagnostic and learning assessments, supervision or coaching will have different fees.
 For your convenience we can accept cash, credit card or debit card payments

 If referred by your GP, psychiatrist or paediatrician under “Better Access to Mental Health Care” (also known as a Mental Health Treatment Plan) you will be entitled to a medicare rebate which covers a portion of the appointment fee, although you will still be required to pay a ‘gap’ fee.
 Your rebate can be deposited directly back into your bank account immediately following payment of your appointment fee.

 If claiming under medicare you are eligible for 6 sessions to start with and then a further 4 once your GP has reviewed your progress, and then if required, a further 10 once you’re GP has again reviewed your progress (maximum 20 sessions per calendar year).

 Private Health Insurance